 Regular meals and activities will be provided on a daily basis to all residents.
 Nutritious, homemade meals will be prepared by an in-house chef to ensure residents are eating regularly for their health and well-being, and also where dietary requirements and food intolerances will be catered for.

 Hazelwell Care Home is a private care facility offering a range of high-quality care services including Nursing, Residential, Dementia, and Respite care, as well as a luxurious and relaxing lifestyle for 55 residents.
 Our residential care home is located in Heswall, Wirral, our home provides pleasant views of the River Dee from afar.

-We believe every one of our residents residing at Hazelwell should be given the opportunity to lead an enriched and independent life in a supportive, loving environment.
+We believe every one of our residents residing at Hazelwell Care Home should be given the opportunity to lead an enriched and independent life in a supportive, loving environment.
 We always encourage our residents' loved ones to visit and we do not limit attendance allowance.
 Our person-centred approach to care means we create care plans that are personalised to each resident which enables high-quality, accurate care to be carried out each and every day.

 We are proud to provide nursing care for the following registered care categories:

 Our team of registered nurses at our residential care home will provide around-the-clock care to our residents to ensure they live a comfortable and happy life here at Hazelwell Care Home, all while helping our residents with independent living.
 We want to make the transition as smooth as possible for our future residents, so we welcome you to meet with our team and discuss the needs of the individual seeking care at a luxury care home and can answer any questions you might have in regards to nursing care or the financial support that can be offered through the local authority.
 We want to help you make the right choice.